nayibor/ehtml/README.md

 erlang to html
 =====
-to convert erlang to html you use the `ehtml:expand/1` functions. you can use the rules below for the construction of the erlang terms.
+to convert erlang to html you use the `ehtml:ehtml_expand/1` function. you can use the rules below for the construction of the erlang terms.

 ```erlang